 White wine can neutralize red wine, so it is great to use on clothing and carpets for accidental spills.
 Make sure to cover the entire red wine spill with white wine and dab or blot the liquid up.
 Rubbing will only force the stain into the carpet.
 Pour salt on the stain to lift the liquid and then vacuum up the salt after waiting up to – but not longer than – 15 minutes.

 As many have experienced, red wine can often produce hard-to-lift stains.
 However, with a little creativity and bravery, wine can also be used as a powerful fabric dye.
 Let the wine simmer in a non-reactive pot that is large enough to contain the fabric item you wish to dye.
 When the wine begins to simmer, place the fabric in the pot and stir with a wooden spoon for ten minutes.
 Rinse the fabric well.

 Wine bottles can also be used for a variety of crafts.
 Empty wine bottles can also be reused for plant purposes including vases, watering globes, planters, and propagation tubes.
 Empty bottles may also be cut down and used as unique glassware.

 Wine has been used for wound healing through the ages.
-Hippocrates, known as the father of medicine, used wine to wash ulcers of his patients.
-The consumption of wine is popular worldwide for its contributions to human health protection and prevention of various chronic diseases.
+Hippocrates, known as the father of medicine, used wine to wash the ulcers of his patients.
+The consumption of wine is popular worldwide for its contributions to human health protection and the prevention of various chronic diseases.
 Much of the benefits have been credited to the presence of important antioxidants.